anna328p/configuration.nix/README.md

 ### `hermes`

-Workstation laptop, currently a Lenovo T14 (1st generation, AMD).
+Workstation laptop, currently a Lenovo P14s (AMD, 5th generation).

 Named after the god of travel and mobility.